MorrellLAB/morex_reference/morex_v2/50k_9k_BOPA_SNP/duplicates_and_failed/for_mackenzie/README.md

 - Program: `blastp`
 - Database(s): `Barley AA (HC and LC) Morex v2.0 2019`

 **Note:** Directly pasting the fasta sequence from NCBI may introduce weird spaces, make sure you remove these before searching.
+I also noticed through experimenting between blastn and blastp that blastp seems to be a little more accurate than blastn.

 Now, click `Basic search`.